-Expanding access to clean energy in low-income countries is a key component of global development efforts and the pursuit of a carbon-free economy.
+Expanding access to clean energy in low-income countries is a key component of global development efforts to address energy poverty, food insecurity, and economic growth.

 Unfortunately, significant barriers exist that hinder the integration of clean energy technology in agriculture development:

 - Farmers are not aware of the variety of new technologies that may be appropriate for them;